 In 1663, the castle surrendered without a fight to the Turkish army, but a year later it was recaptured by the Austrians.
 In relation with the Turkish threat in 1673-1674, the castle was rebuilt into a early modern fortress.
 The Turks never again stormed Nitra, but at the beginning of the 18th century it was captured by the armies of Francis Rakoczi, again seriously damaging the stronghold.
 Later baroque and classicist construction works thoroughly transformed the castle buildings, especially the episcopal palace.

-Around the middle of the 11th century after the fire, the old Great Moravian rampart was replaced by a new one of a timber log structure, and then at the turn of the 11th and 12th century by a progressive for those times wall, built of stones joined with lime mortar, topped with a defensive walkway and battlement.
+Around the middle of the 11th century after the fire, the old Great Moravian rampart was replaced by a new one of a timber log structure, wide at the base up to 21 meters, and then at the turn of the 11th and 12th century by a progressive for those times wall, built of stones joined with lime mortar, topped with a defensive walkway and battlement.
 During this period, the bishop’s palace was expanded, consisting of several wings of an unknown appearance.